henryhu1/arrows_java/README.md

 ```

 ## Power-ups
 `POWERUPS` may randomly appear after an arrow is shot.
-Hit the icons with an arrow for a special affect!
+Hit the icons with an arrow for a special effect!

 * ![health](core/assets/health.png) restores one health point for the player who shot it
 * ![triple](core/assets/three.png) on contact, instantly creates two arrows that fly in the same direction as the originally shot arrow